BeanwareHQ/beanmaths/README.md

 ## Info

-This project was made for my school's Computer Science Course.
-A branch will be created in the future as an archive for the version that was put up for submission.
-PRs and MRs will not be accepted before the submission is made.
+This project was originally made for my school's Computer Science Course.
+I didn't make it in time for submission, so this project is now just a fun project to work on.

 The server is written in Rust, and the client in C++.